hilmanXcode/hilmanXcode/README.md

 - 👋 Hi, I’m @hilmanXcode
 - 👀 I’m interested in Web Programming
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently learning CodeIgniter 4
-- 💞️ I’m looking to collaborate on Google Indonesia
+- 💻 I'm currently build Project-SMK-KU for my first project

 <!---
 hilmanXcode/hilmanXcode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.